department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/navigate-a-long-list.md

 ## Examples

-{% include component-example.html alt="Show more options screen example from the VA Online Scheduling application." file="/images/patterns/show-more-options/vaos-choose-location.png" caption="The VA Online Scheduling application uses the Show more options pattern for choosing VA facility locations." width="50%" %}
+{% include component-example.html alt="Show more options screen example from the VA Online Scheduling application." file="/images/patterns/help-users-to/navigate-a-long-list/vaos-choose-location.png" caption="The VA Online Scheduling application uses this pattern for choosing VA facility locations." width="50%" %}

+{% include component-example.html alt="Help users to navigate a long list example from the VA Claim Status tool." file="/images/patterns/help-users-to/navigate-a-long-list/claim-status-tool.gif" caption="The VA Claim Status tools uses this pattern for navigating a long list of older updates to a claim." width="75%" %}

 ## How to design and build

 ### Anatomy or layout details

-{% include component-example.html alt="Show more options mock-up screen examples." file="/images/patterns/show-more-options/interactions.png" caption="The anatomy of the Show more options pattern." %}
+{% include component-example.html alt="Show more options mock-up screen examples." file="/images/patterns/help-users-to/navigate-a-long-list/interactions-v2.png" caption="The anatomy of the help users to navigate a long list pattern." %}

 1. **Default state**.
 A mobile screen of a page in a VA.gov form flow.
 The form question consists of a list with ten total options.
 5 options are displayed.
 A link underneath reads "+ show 5 more options"
 2. **Default state - sorter**.
 A dropdown labeled "Sort these options".
 3. **Default state - radio options**.
 Five generic radio buttons.
-4. **Default state - show more link**.
-Show more link exists between the options nad the navigation buttons.
+4. **Default state - show more button or link**.
+Show more button or link exists between the options and the navigation buttons.
 5. **State when all options are showing**.
 A mobile screen of a page in a VA.gov form flow.
 Same as the first except 10 radio buttons are showing, and the link is not.
 6.  **State when there are only 5 total options**.
 A mobile screen of a page in a VA.gov form flow.
-Same as the first except there is no link to show more options.
+Same as the first except there is no link or button to show more options.

 ### How this pattern works

 * Given a long list of options, only the first 5 options are displayed.
-* A link below the options acts as a trigger for revealing additional options.
+* A button or link below the options acts as a trigger for revealing additional options.
-  * This link does not appear if there are 5 or less options.
+  * This button or link does not appear if there are 5 or less options.
-* Clicking the link displays more options, 5 at a time.
+* Clicking the button or link displays more options, 5 at a time.
-* Once all options are displayed, the link disappears.
+* Once all options are displayed, the button or link disappears, or changes label ("Hide options").
-* Once the additional options are revealed, there is no need and thus no mechanism to hide them.
+* Once the additional options are revealed, there may be no need, and thus no mechanism, to hide them.

 ### Components used in this pattern